wp-plugins/yournewsapp/trunk/readme.txt

 = How it works =
-1. Install and activate the plugin
+1. Install and activate the plugin.
-2. To get a preview on what the app would look like, use our emulator in the first tab of the plugin settings in the WordPress backend.
+2. To get a preview on what the app would look like, download and install our Blappsta Preview App from the [Apple App Store](https://itunes.apple.com/us/app/blappsta-preview/id912390326?mt=8) or [Google Play Store](https://play.google.com/store/apps/details?id=com.nebelhorn.blappstaappcheck).
-3. If you want, you can additionally get a preview of your blogs content and design in our test app from the [Apple App Store](https://itunes.apple.com/us/app/blappsta-your-blog.-your-app./id865289027?mt=8) or [Google Play Store](https://play.google.com/store/apps/details?id=com.nebelhorn.blappsta&hl=de).
+3. Start the Blappsta Preview App and enter your blog’s URL or simply scan the QR-code you find in the Blappsta Plugin settings with our integrated scanner.
+4. Of course all of the settings can be changed at any time.
+A simple „pull to refresh“ suffices in order to take over the settings in the app.
-4. Do you like what you see?
-Then register today on <a href="http://www.blappsta.com/">www.blappsta.com</a> to publish your app on the app stores for free!
+5. Do you like what you see?
+Then go to [www.blappsta.com](https://www.blappsta.com/sign-up) and we will take care of pushing the app into the stores.
-5. If you have any questions contact us: support@blappsta.com
+6. If you have any questions contact us: support@blappsta.com

 == Installation ==

-1. Upload `yournewsapp` the plugin from Admin > Plugins menu.
+1. Install Blappsta either via the WordPress.org plugin directory, or by uploading the files to your server.
-3. Once activated you should check with Settings > Blappsta Plugin
+2. Once activated go to Settings > Blappsta Plugin.
-4. Update your Settings for the App.
+3. Update your settings for your app.

 == Screenshots ==

-1. Settings Page of the Plugin
+1. Settings page of the plugin

 == Frequently Asked Questions  ==

-Please refer to our [FAQ Website](http://www.blappsta.com/questions-answers/)
+Please refer to our [Website](http://www.blappsta.com/questions-answers/)

 == Change Log ==
+= 0.8.0 =
+- Replacement of the app emulator by our Blappsta Preview app
+- New function: Support for featured image on post view in your app
+- Bug fixes

 = 0.7.9.1 =
 - Bug fix: In some cases WordPress posts could not be published (Missing argument bug in ynaa_publish_posts function)